nasselk/BinaryPack/README.md

 ```

 3. Run examples directly with Node (if using ESM and TypeScript is compiled to JS), or run with ts-node / bun if you prefer.

-## Contributing

-Contributions are welcome.
-Please add tests for new functionality and follow TypeScript strictness.
-Keep APIs stable; add breaking changes only with major version bumps.

 ## License